jfrancis71/ros2_teleop_twist_web/README.md

 Note this is a simple web control using push buttons to make small robot movements, forwards/backwards and left/right.
 It is probably too basic to be practically useful; but it does demonstrate how to get a web browser to interact with ROS2 using ROS2 Rosbridge.

+This package launches ROS2 Rosbridge and also a Python http server (to serve up a Javascript program to the browser).
+This Javascript program instructs Rosbridge to publish TwistStamped messages on topic /cmd_vel when one of the direction buttons is pressed.

+# Tested

+Tested on ROS2 Jazzy.

 # Launch

 To use: